yurifontoura-zz/fin-portfolio/README.md

 ]

 # Project architecture
+This project intend to follow the SOLID principles and hexagonal architecture.\n Some principles, as the Dependency Inversion can be validated on the FinantialRule and FinantialInstrument relationship.\n The application layer, can be used by any facade we decide to create.
+For this challenge purpose, an Api with Swagger was used.\n
+But, we can also include or replace by any other, such as Worker, Windows Services, Lambda function, Console application and such thing.\n

 ## CrossDomain
 This layer is for carrying out the pluggable libs and solve dependencies, in intention of decouple the dependency of the project. \n